-13. repeat the same clip again but have your partner record the behavior.
-14. give the new data file a new name that ties it to the new video.
+- 15. Stage a second interaction but have your partner record the behavior. - 16. give the new data file a new name that ties it to the second interaction.

 Remember that even though you are working on the computer, you should be recording critical steps, difficulties encountered, as well as the name and location of data files and analysis results.
 At the end of the day, your lab notebook should serve as a record of what you have done to reach specific conclusions about your organism's behavior.